Eye Care for Adults in Civil Optical

 The Middle Layer is mostly comprised of water.
 Its job is to lubricate the eye, wash away particles and prevent infection.

 The Inner Layer is the mucin layer.
 The mucin layer allows the watery layer to spread evenly over the surface of the eye and helps the eye remain moist and lubricated.
-It also provides the underlying cornea with nourishment.
 This layer helps the tears stick to the surface of the eye.

 There has been a veritable explosion in understanding the causes of dry eye.